Unionist and SF MPs query durability of Gaza peace deal

-Israel Hamas war: DUP, TUV and Sinn Fein MPs express concerns about druablity of Donald Trump peace deal
+Israel Hamas war: DUP, TUV and Sinn Fein MPs express concerns about durablity of Donald Trump peace deal

 The MPs were all speaking after Hamas released all remaining Israeli hostages and Israel released thousands of Palestinians prisoners as part of a US peace deal, led by President Donald Trump.